vanjohnson879/frontline-cloud-doc/content/docs/user/artifacts/index.md

 {{< img src="artifact-upload-filled.png" alt="Artifact upload filled" >}}

-You can upload multiple artifact concurrently, progress can be tracked from anywhere in the application through *Uploads* in the navbar.
+You can upload multiple artifact concurrently, progress can be tracked from anywhere in the application through **Uploads** in the navbar.

 {{< img src="artifact-upload-sidenav.png" alt="Artifact upload progress button" >}}
 {{< img src="artifact-upload-progress.png" alt="Artifact upload progress" >}}

-== Usage
+## Usage

 You can configure the artifact to use on the simulation build step.